 The Menu is not short on star power, as its top billing includes Ralph Fiennes, Anya Taylor-Joy and Nicholas Hoult.

 Ralph Fiennes is a Hollywood veteran, having starred in memorable movies like Schindler’s List, The English Patient, The Constant Gardener, the Harry Potter franchise and The Grand Budapest Hotel.
-He also has another 2022 movie, The Forgiven.
+He also had another 2022 movie, The Forgiven.
 Fiennes plays chef Slowik in The Menu.

 Anya Taylor-Joy and Nicholas Hoult are the main couple in the movie, Margot and Tyler.
 Both Taylor-Joy and Hoult have been rising stars over the last few years.
 Taylor-Joy has starred in The Witch, The Queen’s Gambit and Last Night in Soho.
 In 2022, she appeared in The Northman and Amsterdam.

 The rest of The Menu cast are no slouches either.
 Filling things out are Janet McTeer (Ozark, Albert Nobbs), John Leguizamo (Encanto, Moulin Rouge!), Hong Chau (Downsizing, Watchmen), Judith Light (Julia, Transparent), Reed Birney (House of Cards, Home Before Dark), Paul Adelstein (True Story, Prison Break), Aimee Carrero (Elena of Avalor, Maid), Arturo Castro (Mr. Corman, Broad City), Mark St. Cyr (High School Musical: The Musical — The Series) and Rob Yang (Succession, The Resident).

-Who is The Menu director?
+What is The Menu rated?

 Mark Mylod is directing The Menu.
 Much of Mylod’s career has come on the TV side, directing episodes of Shameless (both the US and UK version), Entourage, Games of Thrones and Succession, including four episodes of the most recent season 3.
 Mylod is also an executive producer on Succession.
 His movie credits prior to The Menu are Ali G Indahouse, The Big White and What’s Your Number.

 Michael Balderston is a DC-based entertainment and assistant managing editor for What to Watch, who has previously written about the TV and movies with TV Technology, Awards Circuit and regional publications.
 Spending most of his time watching new movies at the theater or classics on TCM, some of Michael's favorite movies include Casablanca, Moulin Rouge!, Silence of the Lambs, Children of Men, One Flew Over the Cuckoos Nest and Star Wars.
 On the TV side he enjoys Peaky Blinders, The Marvelous Mrs. Maisel, Saturday Night Live, Only Murders in the Building and is always up for a Seinfeld rerun.
+Follow on Letterboxd.